haziqj/iprior/README-INTERACTIONS.md

 Log-likelihood value: -241.927

 ```
 *Note: NAs were produced because the the inverse Fisher Information for `x` was negative.
 Could be because the EM has not converged.
-Will look into this*
+Will look into this.*

 The following code plots the fitted I-prior lines to the dataset.
 ```r